By using this site, you agree to the Privacy Policy and Terms of Use.

 Iron delivers oxygen, folate builds DNA, and B12 activates folate—breaking any link in this biochemical network causes oxygen transport to collapse, leading to systemic symptoms affecting energy, cognition, and cellular function.

-— Color Atlas of Pathophysiology (Thieme Medical Publishers, 2020)
+— Color Atlas of Pathophysiology (Thieme Medical Publishers)

 Key takeaways

-• The body absorbs only 3-15% of dietary iron but recycles 25 mg daily from old red blood cells
+• According to the Color Atlas of Pathophysiology, the body absorbs only 3-15% of dietary iron but recycles 25 mg daily from old red blood cells

-• Folate stores deplete in months while vitamin B12 can last years, but both require adequate absorption
+• The source indicates that folate stores deplete in months while vitamin B12 can last longer, but both require adequate absorption

-• Deficiency of iron, folate, or B12 disrupts red blood cell formation and oxygen transport capacity
+• As documented in the Color Atlas of Pathophysiology, deficiency of iron, folate, or B12 disrupts red blood cell formation and oxygen transport capacity

 Frequently asked questions